Forricide/still-feel-alive/Chapter 14.md

 She appears again.
 Cushioning the body of a cape with her own.
 He groans.
 She doesn't make a sound.

 The Leviathan takes notice of her.
 Not that time, not the next time.
 At one point, however, it inevitably happens.
-It meets her eyes, and she stares back.
+It meets her eyes, or she thinks it does, and she stares back.
 Time seems to freeze, water roiling slowly in the streets.

 Something whimpers behind her in the sudden silence - a person?